klassmann/udacity-movie-trailer-website/README.md

 # Udacity - FSWD - Movie Trailer Site
-This project generates an HTML page with a gallery of some of my favorite movies; you can see details about the film like title, poster image, year of release and clicking in the poster will show you the trailer.
+This project generates an HTML page with a gallery of some of my favorite movies; you can see details about the film like title, poster image, year of release and storyline.
+Clicking in the poster will show you the trailer.

 ## Requirements